DurationFull-time 2 years, Part-time 4 years, Reduced duration available

 2 year duration

-You must have successfully completed an Australian Bachelor degree (or equivalent overseas qualification) or higher level qualification in any discipline.
+You must have successfully completed an Australian Bachelor degree (or equivalent overseas qualification) or higher level qualification in any discipline from a recognised tertiary institution.

 1.5 year duration